Skip to main content

 Day 13: Capurganá – Puerto Obaldía – San Blas

-Morning and afternoon: breakfast and transfer to the immigration office to obtain the exit stamp from Colombia.
-Boarding a local boat to Puerto Obaldía, the southernmost town in Panama, in the heart of the Darién region.
-Start of entry procedures into Panama.
-Change of boat and navigation towards the San Blas archipelago with intermediate stops at local indigenous communities.
+Morning/Afternoon: Breakfast and transfer to the immigration office to complete exit procedures from Colombia.
+Boarding of a local boat bound for Puerto Obaldía, the southernmost town in Panama and gateway to the remote Darién region.
+Arrival and completion of entry formalities into Panama before continuing the journey by sea towards the San Blas archipelago.
+Navigation through isolated Caribbean waters with intermediate stops at indigenous Kuna communities, offering a first encounter with one of the most culturally preserved regions in Central America.

 Day 14: San Blas – Panama City